 - 1.1 Affordable Housing Implementation Plan.
 "Affordable Housing Implementation Plan" or "AHIP" means the Village at Laguna Hills Affordable Housing Implementation Plan attached as Exhibit F to this Development Agreement. - 1.2 Affordable Unit(s).
 "Affordable Unit(s)" means a unit or units of housing that is/are located within a Residential Building and is/are affordable to Moderate Income Households or Lower Income Households, as those terms are defined herein. - 1.3 Authorizing Ordinance.
-The "Authorizing Ordinance" means Ordinance No. ORD 2021-1 approving and authorizing this Development Agreement. - 1.4 CEQA.
-"CEQA" means the California Environmental Quality Act, Public Resources Code Section 21000 et seq., and the regulations adopted pursuant thereto (Title 14 of the California Code of Regulations, Section 15000 et seq.), as they may be amended from time to time. - 1.5 Commence Construction or Commenced Construction.
+The "Authorizing Ordinance" means Ordinance No. ORD 2021-12022- approving and authorizing this Development Agreement. - 1.4 CEQA.
+"CEQA" means the California Environmental Quality Act, Public Resources Code Section 21000 et seq., and the regulations adopted pursuant thereto (Title 14 of the California Code of Regulations, Section 15000 et seq.), as they may be amended from time to time. - 1.5 Certificate(s) of Occupancy.
+"Certificate(s) of Occupancy" means certificate(s) of occupancy granted by the building department of the City in accordance with the Uniform Building Code. - 1.6 1.5 Commence Construction or Commenced Construction.
 With respect to Residential Buildings, Retail Buildings, and Office Buildings, "Commence Construction" or "Commenced Construction" means Owner has begun actual construction of vertical components of buildings.
-With respect to the Village Park, "Commence Construction" or "Commenced Construction" means Owner has completed precise grading of the portion of the Property designated for the Village Park and begun actual installation of the landscaping and irrigation required to be included in the Village Park pursuant to the Existing Development Approvals.
+With respect to the Village Park, "Commence Construction" or "Commenced

+Construction" means Owner has completed precise grading of the portion of the Property designated for the Village Park and begun actual installation of the landscaping and irrigation required to be included in the Village Park pursuant to the Existing Development Approvals.
+Once the Owner has Commenced Construction of each of the Residential Buildings, Retail Buildings, Office Buildings, Hotel, and/or Village Park, the Owner shall Complete Construction, as hereinafter defined, with commercially reasonable diligence.